Oleksandra2/TestBlueNew/tutorials/demo-lisence/demo-demo.md

 ---
-title: Test Blue New Call a remote function module 3
+title: Test Blue New Call a remote function module (4 contributors)
 description: Call a remote function module located in an on-premise system
 auto_validation: true
 time: 45